HSM: Hierarchical Scene Motifs for Multi-Scale Indoor Scene Generation: HSM Details

-\subsection{DFS Solver}
+\subsubsection{DFS Solver}

 A depth-first search (DFS) solver is used to optimize the poses of scene motifs $M = \{m_i\mid i=1,\ldots,\abs{M}\}$ in a support region in order to minimize collisions and place scene motifs as close to their functionally appropriate locations as possible.
-We provide as input 1) the initial position and orientation, as seeded by a VLM, and bounding box dimensions of each $m_i$ as well as 2) the support region $s_i$ as a set of boundary vertices and any fixed objects (e.g., doors or previously placed objects) in it.
+We provide as input 1) the initial position and orientation, as seeded by the VLM, and bounding box dimensions of each $m_i$, as well as 2) the support region $s_i$ as a set of boundary vertices and any fixed objects in it.
+Fixed objects include door, windows and previously placed objects, with door clearances represented as a $1*1$m cube positioned in front of the door to ensure accessibility.
 In addition, a VLM is used to determine if each $m_i$ should be aligned to the wall, in the case of the floor support region.

 We define the space of possible placements for each scene motif by overlaying a rectangular grid on the support surface.
 We filter out any points outside of $s_i$ or contained within fixed objects.
-For the grid size, we use $\qty{0.1}{\metre}$ for the floor support region and $\qty{0.01}{\metre}$ for furniture support regions, to account for the precision required at each scale.
+For the grid size, we use $\qty{0.1}{\metre}$ for the floor, walls and ceiling support region and $\qty{0.01}{\metre}$ for furniture support regions, to account for the precision required at each scale.

-To explore the space of possible placements for each scene motif, we iterate through each $m_i$ in decreasing area and compute all possible positions and orientations satisfying the following hard constraints: 1) scene motifs should not collide; 2) scene motifs need to be within the bounds of the support region; and 3) if designated, scene motifs should align with the wall.
+To explore the space of possible placements for each scene motif, we iterate through each $m_i$ in decreasing order of their footprint area and compute all possible positions and orientations satisfying the following hard constraints: 1) scene motifs should not collide; 2) scene motifs need to be within the bounds of the support region; and 3) if designated, scene motifs should align with the wall.

 For all candidate positions of $m_i$ satisfying the hard constraints, each is assigned a score based on its distance from the initial position and distance to the edge of the support region for edge-constrained scene motifs.
-Formally, for initial center position $p_{i0}$ and predicted position $p_{i1}$, the score is given by
+Formally, using the positive part notation $[x]_{\!+} = max(0,x)$, the score for a candidate position $p_{i1}$ is: